krishna-thapa/ebook-library-java-spring/README.md

 ### How to run
 1. Download the required docker images and run them using the command: `docker-compose up`
 2. Go to the file: `OnlineLibraryApiApplication.java` and run
+3. Can be run in the terminal using command: `./mvnw spring-boot:run`
-3. Can also be done using maven or gradle plugins
+4. Can also be done using maven or gradle plugins